BOB Revolution Flex 3.0 Duallie Review

 The 3.0 is easy enough to assembly with a setup time of close to 6 minutes.
 The user manual is relatively straightforward with useful images.
 The assembly doesn't require any tools.

 This BOB moves smoothly with little effort, either one or two-handed.
-While it can get heavy with weight in the seats, it still manages to be easy to push and turn over most surfaces.
+While it can get heavy with weight in the seats, it still manages to be easy to push and turn over most surfaces, much like the Baby Trend Expedition Double and the Thule Urban Glide 2 Double.

 Pushing over flat surfaces is super easy, especially for a side-by-side stroller, and the three-wheel trike design coupled with air-filled rubber tires creates a product that can turn on a dime without serious forethought.